 Note: When using any new cleaning method, test a small, inconspicuous area of grout before applying a cleaner to the entire floor.
 This will help ensure that the cleaner doesn’t cause any damage or discoloration to your grout.

-See my post on the best cleaning tools for the other cleaning tools in our home that I consider must-haves!
+See my post on the best deep cleaning tools for the other cleaning tools in our home that I consider must-haves!

 Best Grout Cleaners